15 Most Beautiful Villages In The Swiss Alps

 There are a lot of things to do in Grindelwald.
-But these are the most unique activities you avail yourself in Grindelwald:
+But these are the most unique activities you can have in Grindelwald:

 - Jungfraujoch Ice Palace.
 Walk inside a tunnel of ice under a glacier.
 There are several ice chambers with ice sculptures to see.
-It is an excellent thing to do, especially if you have your family.
+It is an excellent thing to do, especially with your family.

 - Grindelwald museum.
 Discover the artifacts inside a wooden house Talhhaus near the church.
 The museum is an initiative of the locals wanting to collect and preserve their heritage.
 We can find stuff they use for alpine farming, mountaineering, mountain railways, and old photographs.